Ordering Student Workbooks?

 Students use function composition and the distance formula to detect when characters in their games collide.

 This is a single page that contains all the lessons listed above.

 Of course, there’s more to a curriculum than software and lesson plans!
 We also provide a number of resources to educators, including standards alignment, a complete student workbook, an answer key for the programming exercises and a forum where they can ask questions and share ideas.

 These materials were developed partly through support of the National Science Foundation, (awards 1042210, 1535276, 1648684, and 1738598).
-Bootstrap:Algebra by Emmanuel Schanzer, Jen Poole, Ed Campos Jr, Flannery Denny, and Dorai Sitaram is licensed under a Creative Commons 4.0 Unported License.
-Based on a work at www.BootstrapWorld.org.
-Permissions beyond the scope of this license may be available by contacting schanzer@BootstrapWorld.org.
+Bootstrap:Algebra by the Bootstrap Community is licensed under a Creative Commons 4.0 Unported License.
+This license does not grant permission to run training or professional development.
+Offering training or professional development with materials substantially derived from Bootstrap must be approved in writing by a Bootstrap Director.
+Permissions beyond the scope of this license, such as to run training, may be available by contacting contact@BootstrapWorld.org.